19hours/sg-statutes/Acts/Competition Act.md

 (a) whether the section 47 prohibition has been infringed; and

-(b) if it has not been infringed, whether that is because of the effect of an exclusion.
+(b) if it has not been infringed, whether that is —

-[UK Competition 1998, s.
-22]
+(i) because of the effect of an exclusion; or

+(ii) because a commitment has been accepted pursuant to section 60A(1B).

+[Act 15 of 2018 wef 16/05/2018]

 ### Effect of guidance